Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 	A 6502/65C02 emulator / profiler that enables you to really get to know your APPLE ][ HiRes Graphics Mode Demo.
-	(C) Micha Specht. https://github.com/specht/champ
+	(C) Micha Specht. https://github.com/specht/champ Native File Dialog
+	Copyright © 2014-2019 Frogtoss Games, Inc. File LICENSE covers all files in this repo.
+	Native File Dialog by Michael Labbe mike@frogtoss.com Tomasz Konojacki for microutf8
+	Denis Kolodin for mingw support.
+	Tom Mason for Zenity support.
+resampler
+	resampler.cpp, Separable filtering image rescaler v2.2, public domain, Rich Geldreich - richgel99@gmail.com
+circlebuf.h
+	Copyright (c) 2013 Hugh Bailey <obs.jim@gmail.com>

 *
 * Change log
 *

+v0.64.58.6 (2021/05/29) maintenance release
+Changed: Data watch view shows more characters of the variable name (requested by multiple people)
+Added: Option to set markers speed to 0 (requested by Jens Björnhager) Bug fixed: Adding a breakpoint by clicking on disassemble did not work sometimes (thanks to Markus Dano Burgstaller) Bug fixed: Adding a NES cartridge did not clean up timeline snapshots Bug fixed: Dumping memory markers to a file crashed the debugger Bug fixed: Koala export has now more compatible address $6000 instead of $2000 (thanks to Isildur)

+v0.64.58.4 (2021/02/22), a celebration of my birthday
+Added: Possibility to rewind emulation to state when memory was last written by Alt+Ctrl+click on value in memory dump/memory map view, or last read by Alt+Ctrl+Shift+click
+Added: You can click a few pixels above bottom Timeline to make it sticky and always visible, click again to hide it Bug Fixed C64: -autorundisk command line option was not working properly, thanks to Franck Gotthold Added NES: New layouts, emulation rewind, back-stepping code, Nametables view, PPU state, APU and piano view, etc.

+v0.64.58.2 (2020/12/24) X-mas release!
+Added C64: Key shortcut to insert next disk from current folder (Ctrl+Alt+8) Added C64: Bitmaps, screens, charsets and sprites sheet in All Graphics layout at Ctrl+Shift+F7 (thanks to Digger/Elysium for the idea)
+Added C64: SIDs layout with piano keyboard at Ctrl+Shift+F8 (thanks to me and Alex Goldblat for the idea and pushing this forward)
+Added C64: C64/Drive Memory debugger layout at Ctrl+Shift+F9 (thanks to Brush/Elysium for the idea) Added C64: Setting to skip drawing of VIC sprites (thanks to Isildur/Samar for the idea) Added C64: Show raster breakpoints and VIC IRQs as lines in VIC Display (shown using BADLINES switch) Added C64: Drag-drop of *.REU files on debugger window
+Added: New command line option -fullscreen (requested by Gary Metheringham)
+Added: M command (print memory) and tweaks for D command in monitor, Enter key continues memory and disassemble
+Added: Setting to select decimal or hex representation of raster and sprite positions (default is hex now)
+Added: Setting to restart audio engine on emulation reset, needed when selected audio out device changes its properties (thanks to Brush/Elysium for the hint)
+Bug fixed: Backwards stepping (Alt+F10) was not pausing code when it was running Bug fixed: Rewinding to not available frame (f.e. negative time) using keyboard caused video refresh to be blocked (thanks to Alex Goldblat)
+Bug fixed: Mouse scroll and multitouch zoom on a raster/zoomed C64 screen (Ctrl+Shift+F1, Ctrl+Shift+F2) was not receiving zoom events
+Bug fixed: When C64 emulation speed was below 100% then C64 Debugger crashed on startup (thanks to Steve West) Bug fixed Linux: Open/Save file NFD library was crashing in new GTK3, replaced default method to use Zenity instead (thanks to Compyx for help)
+Changed: Updated *.dbg parser to reflect new KickAss label format (thanks to Yugorin/Samar for checking this)
+Changed: Performance tweaks for images re-binding mechanism Added Windows: Remember window position and size
+Added macOS: Automatic update of audio out routing on change device event when 'Default' audio out device is selected Added macOS: Big Sur support, thanks to Steve West and Brush/Elysium for extensive testing Added NES: NestopiaUE v1.50 integrated, new views added, NES Debugger first alpha release!

+v0.64.58 (2020/2/22), a celebration of my birthday
+Bug fixed: Some edge cases for timeline and code-backstepping fixed Bug fixed: Ctrl+G (go to address) was not working in Disassemble view Bug fixed: Memory hunt command in monitor was not finding values when
+           end address was near end of memory (thanks to Shallan) Bug fixed Atari: Joystick up was not properly emulated sometimes (thanks to Pajero/MadTeam^Samar)
+Bug fixed Atari: Some keyboard shortcuts were crashing
+                 (thanks to Pajero/MadTeam^Samar)
+Bug fixed Atari: Changing CPU registers was not reflected when code
+                 was paused (thanks to Pajero/MadTeam^Samar) Bug fixed MacOS: Sometimes C64 65XE Debugger window was not visible when started for the first time (thanks to Yosi and Stephen)
+Added: Scroll disassemble to address that read memory value
+              by Ctrl+Shift+Click (written by Ctrl+Click)
+Added: Version can be checked using --version command line option.
+       Console output works also on Windows (requested by Marco)
+Added: Scroll monitor console content with mouse scroll
+Added: Hunt-continue, a HC command in monitor that searches of addresses which
+       contain values that were also found in previous hunt command Added Atari: Atari800 emulator code base upgraded to version 4.2.0 Added Atari: Timeline and code back-stepping
+Added Atari: Source code debugging symbols and watches Added Atari: PIA and GTIA registers related to joystick Added Atari: New layouts available
+Added Atari: Passing command line to running instance and options
+             to load XEX and ATR
+Added C64: Switch to use VICE monitor in Settings
+           (requested by Bacchus/Fairlight)
+Added Windows: Possibility to set process priority and boosting (Settings/UI)

+And a lot other	fixes and tweaks for the Atari XL/XE debugger!

+v0.64.56.8 (2019/12/24) X-mas release!
+Bug fixed: Changing layout was also changing VIC Display's layout border mode Bug fixed: Crash when adding PC breakpoint in Layout #4 Bug fixed: Passing empty breakpoints.txt file was hanging the debugger
+           (thanks to Erol Tahirovic)
+Bug fixed: Use of Keyboard as joystick settings are now properly stored and
+           restored (thanks to Ollie and Roy C Riggs)
+Added: Drag'n'drop of g64 files (requested by Bacchus/Fairlight)
+Added: Show colour hex code in VIC State view (requested by Bacchus/Fairlight)
+Added: Memory hunt (H) command also accepts 16-bit values, so H 1000 2000 D418
+       is searching now also for existence of 18 D4 pair (requested by Alex Goldblat)
+Added: Layout that shows all bitmaps in the memory at once (Ctrl+Shift+F7)
+       (requested by Digger/Elysium)
+Added: Snapshots Recorder!
+Rewind emulation backwards as well forward.
+       When timeline is active you can access it by hovering mouse near bottom of the debugger window and scrubbing by clicking and moving a red box.
+Added Linux: Full screen mode on Linux, activate using Alt+Enter.
+             (thanks to szczm_/Samar code snippets) Added MacOS: Window size and position are properly restored after app restart (thanks to Mojzesh/Arise for reporting) Added MacOS and Linux: Integration via standard fifo named pipe, check specs how to interact remotely with the C64 Debugger (good for UI/IDEs!)

 v0.64.56.6 (2019/05/17), released at Moonshine Dragons demo party Bug Fixed: Changing SID register was not reflected when CPU emulation